dart-lang/site-www/examples/README.md

 you might need to update one or more analyzer results files (for example, `examples/misc/analyzer-2-results.txt`).

+## How do I update the analyzer results files?

-To update an analyzer results file:
+To update an analyzer results files:

 1. Run `./tool/analyze-and-test-examples.sh  --save-logs`.
 2. Look at the diffs for the results files.